Lakshmi Vilas Palace, Vadodara

-The Lakshmi Vilas Palace in Vadodara, Gujarat, India, was constructed by the Gaekwad family, a prominent Maratha family, who ruled the Baroda State.
+The Lakshmi Vilas Palace (Gujarati: લક્ષ્મી વિલાસ મહેલ) in Vadodara, Gujarat, India, was constructed in 1890 by the Gaekwad family, a prominent Maratha family, who ruled the Baroda State.
 Major Charles Mant was credited to be the main architect of the palace.

-Lakshmi Vilas Palace was styled on the Indo-Saracenic Revival architecture, built by Maharaja Sayajirao Gaekwad III in 1890 at a cost of £180,000 (₹27,00,000).
+Lakshmi Vilas Palace was styled on the Indo-Saracenic Revival architecture, built by Maharaja Sayajirao Gaekwad III in 1890 at a cost of £180,000 (₹25,000,000) reflects Sayajirao's vision of blending Indian tradition with European modernity.

 Overview

 It is reputed to have been the largest private dwelling built until that time, and four times the size of Buckingham Palace.
 At the time of construction, it boasted the most modern amenities such as elevators and the interior is reminiscent of a large European country house.
 It remains the residence of the royal family, who continue to be held in high esteem by the residents of Baroda.

-The Palace compound is of over 500 acres and houses a number of buildings, particularly the LVP Banquets & Conventions, Moti Bagh Palace and the Maharaja Fateh Singh Museum building.
+The Palace compound is of over 500 acres and houses a number of buildings, particularly the LVP Banquets & Conventions, and the Maharaja Fateh Singh Museum building.

 In the 1930s Maharaja Pratapsinh created a golf course for use by his European guests.
 In the 1990s, Pratapsinh's grandson Samarjitsinh, a former Ranji trophy cricket player, renovated the course and opened it to the public.

+History

+The Gaekwad Dynasty & Baroda State

+The Gaekwads were originally Maratha chiefs under the Peshwas of Pune.
+In 1721, Pilaji Rao Gaekwad conquered Baroda (Vadodara) and made it their seat of power.

+Over time, they became semi-independent rulers under the British, governing the princely state of Baroda (one of the wealthiest and most progressive states in India).

+Maharaja Sayajirao Gaekwad III (1863–1939)

+Gaekwad was the most prominent ruler of the dynasty and responsible for the Lakshmi Vilas Palace.
+He was adopted into the Gaekwad family after the previous ruler (Maharaja Malharrao) was deposed by the British for misrule.
+He ascended to the throne in 1875, when he was just 12 years old.

+His Vision

+He wanted Baroda to be a modern, progressive state, and introduced free and compulsory primary education (one of the first in India).
+Founded Maharaja Sayajirao University (MSU) of Baroda.
+Brought in industrial reforms, irrigation, and railways.
+Invited global experts in art, engineering, and education.

+Construction of Lakshmi Vilas Palace (1878–1890)

+Designed by Major Charles Mant, a British architect.
+Completed in 1890 at a cost of around ₹6 million (massive for that time).
+Built in the Indo-Saracenic Revival style, which mixes Hindu, Islamic, and Gothic European architecture.
+Covers 500 acres of land—including the palace, gardens, museum, golf course, and former private zoo.

+Said to be the largest private residence built in the 19th century (four times bigger than Buckingham Palace).